-How can scholarly publishers and service providers support metadata enrichment and dissemination starting at peer review to help link the many facets of scholars' identities online?
-We'll explore this question during Scholastica's upcoming Peer Review Week webinar.
+How can scholarly publishers support metadata enrichment and dissemination starting at peer review to help link the many facets of scholars' identities online?
+We explored this question during Scholastica's recent Peer Review Week webinar.

 At Scholastica, we believe that all journals should be able to have rich machine-readable metadata without technical hassles or manual work.
 So we're making metadata production easier through smart automations.
 In this post, we overview the role of metadata in article discovery and how Scholastica is helping journals get the rich machine-readable metadata they need.

 How can journals get closer to having rich metadata and ultimately more discoverable articles?
 This blog post overviews five machine-readable metadata elements most commonly requested by scholarly communication stakeholders across disciplines that publishers should prioritize.